SHNecro/ShanghaiJAR/README.md

 - **0.70+**: Additional requests to implement bosses that have some teased chip art
 - eventually: netplay

-#### In Progress (as of 8/27/20):
+#### In Progress (as of 12/19/20):
-- Rework of overworld rendering system to fix render order issues
-- Implementation of postgame area 1 completion cutscene
-- Implementation of special battles/enemies
+- Implementation of postgame battles (barrier, guardians, special event)
-- Implementation of rewards
+- Implementation of postgame rewards (+unlocking existing Youmu, Yuyuko fights)

-##### Completed:
-- First draft of story/dialogue/cutscenes
-- Fleshing out of empty areas during postgame, BBS, unadded SP viruses
-- Retcon system to fix savegames from previous versions
-- Reworked Library page for potential issues with chip IDs, PAs
-- Reworked PA system for potential issues adding new PAs
-- Minor balancing of DruidMan, minor difficulty increase for stunlocking
-- Events, cutscenes up to midway point of first postgame area
-- Moved some constant data out to external files so map editor can edit (data/data/*.xml)
-- Added editors for external data
-- Added music player, audio engine to map editor for bgm/sound effects
-- Added contents, basic cutscenes for postgame area 1